markean/aimz/docs/source/user_guide/cleanup.rst

 Many high‑level methods of :class:`~aimz.ImpactModel` stream results to disk (e.g., posterior predictive samples, predictions) to support large datasets and memory efficiency.
 Each of these methods accepts an ``output_dir`` parameter (see :doc:`disk_and_on_batch` for broader I/O behavior of them).
-This page focuses on managing the temporary directory created when the user does not supply ``output_dir`` and on the :meth:`~aimz.ImpactModel.cleanup` method that removes it.
+This page focuses on managing the temporary directory created when the user does not supply ``output_dir`` and on the :meth:`~aimz.ImpactModel.cleanup` method, as well as the :meth:`~aimz.ImpactModel.cleanup_models` class method, which removes temporary directories for all live model instances.

 Creation Logic